shodruky-rhyammer/gl-streaming/README.md

 - Default port of server: 18145, client: 18146.

 ## Known issue (Android)
-- Rotate or put app to background cause app to spawn huge memory usage in a short time.
+- Rotate screen (change orientation) or put app to background cause app to spawn huge memory usage in a short time.

 ## Quick start